 The Essence of Hillbrook

-Hillbrook is academic, co-educational high school founded in 1987 by teachers and parents.
+Hillbrook is an academic, co-educational high school founded in 1987 by teachers and parents.

 The School is owned and run by teachers, parents and friends of Hillbrook who are invited to become members of Hillbrook Anglican School Limited, and the School Board is elected from these members.
 This structure provides teachers and parents with significant responsibility for the strategic direction of the school.

 Hillbrook provides our staff and students with an open, inclusive and collaborative environment that fosters inquiry, innovation and creativity.

 Through our commitment to social, economic and environmental sustainability, we aim to develop our students to become informed and active local, national and global citizens.